KevinSantos/Z0lvers-botnet/README.md

 the botnet is supported for windows, linux, and maby mac but i havend tested this. the standard port for the precompiled server ( botnet-server.jar ) is 4600 but you can change this in the source code.

-I want to thank ( O shit waddup ) from hackflag for making a video tutorial for the botnet. https://hackflag.org/forum/member.php?action=profile&uid=5209
+I want to thank ( O shit waddup ) from hackflag for making a video tutorial for the botnet.d https://hackflag.org/forum/member.php?action=profile&uid=5209

 if you want your hacker name here donate or make the botnet famous.